PhD Fellowship fundamental research

 - For technical (IT) problems regarding e-portal and application modules send an email to the IT helpdesk: FWOhelpdesk@fwo.be

-Evaluation and selection procedures are commented during the information sessions and in this presentation.
+Evaluation and selection procedures are commented during the information sessions and in this presentation (call 2023).
 The presentation allows to better understand the evaluation and selection process, and to preprare an application that meets the selection criteria.

 - Example application form with screenshots (incl. project description template)